spatialos/gdk-for-unity/docs/modules/mobile/setup-android.md

 2. Select Installs.
 3. Find the Editor you want to add Android build support to.
 4. Click the three dots to the right of the version label, then select Add Modules.
-5. In the Add Modules dialog, locate the **Android build suport** and **Android SDK & NDK tools** modules and tick its checkbox.
+5. In the Add Modules dialog, locate the **Android build support** and **Android SDK & NDK tools** modules and tick its checkbox.
 6. When you have selected all the modules to add, select Done.

-> Note: If you didn’t install the Editor via the Hub, you will not see the option to **Add Modules**.
+> **Note:** If you didn’t install the Editor via the Hub, you will not see the option to **Add Modules**.
 To enable this option, install the Editor via the Hub.

 ### I don't have an existing installation